Equal Opportunities Policy

 - creating a workplace environment which celebrates and values diversity; and

-- creating a system for promotion, reward and hiring which is based upon merits.
+- creating a system for promotion, reward and hiring that is based upon merits.

 Scope and Status of this Policy